 Uthman's (ra) Conversion Story

-His aunt, who was a priestess, saw him upset, prophesied he would marry her and told him of the Prophet's (saw) revelation.
-She urged him to follow the Prophet (saw) advising him he was preaching the truth and denouncing the idols as being gods.
+His aunt, who was a priestess, saw him upset, prophesied he would marry her and told him of the Messenger's (saw) revelation.
+She urged him to follow the Messenger (saw) advising him he was preaching the truth and denouncing the idols as being gods.

 He began thinking about the matter, meeting Abu Bakr (ra) during his deliberations.
 He told him what had happened.
 Abu Bakr (ra) advised the same, taking him to meet the Messenger (saw) where he asked him about his revelation.
 Uthman (ra) then went on to believe in him and accept Islam.

 In a number of hadith, Uthman (ra) narrated what happened after the priestess told him about the Messenger (saw):